thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 ```

 {: .alert.alert-info role="alert"}
-Note that installing from npm does not daemonize nor autostart The Lounge.
+Note that installing from npm or yarn does not daemonize nor autostart The Lounge.

 The Lounge is now up and running **in private mode** at <http://localhost:9000>.